bigcartel/ctfl-documentation/docs/help/topic/manage.md

 ## FAQs

-- Select a few FAQs to display on the list.
+- Enter a FAQs Section component to display in your topic.
-- Use the 6-dot menu `⋮⋮` on the left of each block to drag and drop section to arrange them to your requirements.

 [Learn how to manage FAQs](/docs/components/faqs)